bipphilippe/openhab2-compendium/installing_the_extensions.md

 HABmin install
 ======================

+---

+*Guidelines : this section is so far centered on Mac OS.
+It must be modified in order to cover Linux and Windows.*

+---

 We install HABmin _after_ the Z-Wave binding as HABmin relies on the last one.

 HABmin is not yet integrated to the Karaf architecture.
 So, we have to install it manually.